influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ## June 2022

+### Private InfluxDB Cloud offering

+New support for private InfluxDB Cloud offering for annual customers.
+Please contact sales@influxdata.com for more information.

+### Sample IoT application and code snippets for Node.js

+Quickly start writing and querying your data with **JavaScript/Node.js**.
+Now, when you complete the **JavaScript/Node.js** onboarding wizard, you'll have the option to do either of the following:
+- View an IoT [**Sample App**](https://github.com/influxdata/iot-api-js) written in Node.js
+- View [**Boilerplate Snippets**](https://github.com/influxdata/nodejs-samples/) of code in Node.js

 ### Help bar updates

-- Now, in the InfluxDB Cloud Help bar, if you have a Usage-Based plan, you can submit support requests and questions directly to the Salesforce Support queue (without needing a Salesforce account) .
+- If you have a [Usage-Based plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan), you can now submit **Support requests** and questions directly to our **Salesforce Support queue** (without needing a Salesforce account).
 You'll receive a confirmation email with your ticket number for reference.

-- Add Status page to display InfluxDB uptime, downtime, and incident management information for all Cloud regions.
+- Add a [Status page](https://status.influxdata.com/) to display InfluxDB uptime, downtime, and incident management information for all Cloud regions.

-- Add link to quickly access InfluxDB University.
+- Add a link to quickly access InfluxDB University.

-### Sample applications

-Add more support to quickly start writing and querying your data with **JavaScript/Node.js**.
-Now, when you complete the **JavaScript/Node.js** onboarding wizard, you'll have the option to do either of the following:
-- **View a Sample IoT App** written in node.js
-- **View Boiler Plate Code Snippets** in node.js

 ### Bug fixes